-This is how you get the best price on a modified whole life insurance policy.
+This is how you get the best modified whole life insurance premium

 One of the most important things that you must understand about life insurance is that all the carriers are different, and no one company can offer the best options for everyone.

 You might be wondering why we would say that?